 Also, I was paranoid about my water breaking and ruining my mattress when I was pregnant.
 I ordered this sheet protector that I used in my bed and then moved to baby’s crib once he was born.

 These are another thing that you can probably leave off of your registry.
-You will likely get plenty!
+They are on the new baby checklist because you definitely need blankets, but you will likely get plenty!
 Just make sure that you have a few swaddling blankets.

-We were fortunate enough to be hand-me-downed a Chicco Keyfit Travel System.
-We have a car seat with two bases and a stroller that it fits into, and it is absolutely fantastic!
+We were fortunate enough to be hand-me-downed a whole travel system.
+We had a car seat with two bases and a stroller that it fit into, and it was absolutely fantastic!
 The car seat is a great place to keep a sleeping baby when out and about.
-I think the Cortina is the closest one that is still available at Target.
+Unfortunately, our car seat expired, so we had to get a new one for baby number two.
+We went with the Graco click connect which fits into this awesome stroller that has 12 different ways for two kiddos to ride.

 Baby furniture can be as simple or as decorative as you want it to be.
 I was very lucky that my mom lent my brothers’ baby furniture to my cousins with the condition that my aunt and uncle keep it all until I wanted it.
 I received a crib, mattress, changing table, and dresser out of this deal.
 It’s all a little beat up after going through 5 babies, but it is a really great furniture set.
 I would recommend hand-me-downs or buying used baby furniture to anyone!
 Just think about how short an amount of time each baby will utilize their furniture.
 In all cases, make sure that you check that furniture is safe for baby!